It’s our nature to grow.

 Building 20 Construction

-PROJECT COMPLETED – The Port will be improving the surfaces of parking areas at many properties during the spring and summer of 2022.
+The Port will be improving the surfaces of parking areas at many properties during the spring and summer of 2023.
 This work includes crack sealing, adding slurry seal and striping the traffic markings.
 A timeline for work and closure notices of parking areas will be provided once a contractor has been selected.

-PROJECT COMPLETED – Engle’s Painting LLC from Kalama, WA has been awarded the contract to seal and paint the exterior of Building 8.
-Work is weather dependent and expected to begin later this spring.
+PROJECT COMPLETED – Work is weather dependent and expected to begin later this spring.
 Notification will be provided to those that may be impacted by the project.